-The style of your home will likely be dictated to some extent by the area and neighborhood in which you plan to build.
-However, there are other considerations when evaluating the type of home for you.
+The style of home will likely be dictated to some extent by the area and neighborhood in which you plan to build.
+However, there are other considerations when evaluating the style of home for you.

 What is the size and age of your family?
 For example, if you and your spouse are planning to retire in this home, consider one with a first floor master or elevator option to improve your satisfaction in years to come.
 Families with growing children may appreciate a plan with a computer loft or bonus room as extra “hang out” space for the kids.